 BUFFALO, N.Y. – Sixth-seeded Chicago State men’s tennis concluded its season Thursday afternoon after falling to third-seeded Northern Illinois, 4-1, in the quarterfinals of the Mid-American Conference Championship at the Ellicott Tennis Facility on the campus of the University of Buffalo in Buffalo, N.Y.

 The match opened with NIU taking an early 1-0 lead following the doubles matches which started with a default win at No. 3 doubles by Javier Benabe and Ross VanderPloeg.
-The Huskies’ No. 2 double tandem of Jurica Grubisic and Shaun Stewart posted an 8-3 win over senior Jonathan Sutjiadi (Jakarta, Indonesia) and sophomore Aumir Ahmad (Skokie, Ill.).
+The Huskies' No. 2 double tandem of Jurica Grubisic and Shaun Stewart posted an 8-3 win over senior Jonathan Sutjiadi (Jakarta, Indonesia/Jakarta, Indonesia) (Jakarta, Indonesia) and sophomore Aumir Ahmad (Skokie, IL/Niles West HS) (Skokie, Ill.).

 NIU claimed another default win to begin the singles matches with Alfonso Monroy earning the duke at No. 6 singles to go up 2-0.